ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

-If a QueryResponse message is received, the TAM verifies the presence of any parameters required based on the data-items-requested in the QueryRequest, and also validates that the nonce in any SUIT Report matches the token send in the QueryRequest message if a token was present.
+If a QueryResponse message is received, the TAM verifies the presence of any parameters required based on the data-items-requested in the QueryRequest, and also validates that the nonce in any SUIT Report matches the token sent in the QueryRequest message if a token was present.
 If these requirements are not met, the TAM drops the message.
 It may also do additional implementation specific actions such as logging the results.
 If the requirements are met, processing continues as follows.